XiaoMi/themis/readme.md

 1. Timeout of transaction.
 The timeout of read/write transaction could be set by 'themis.read.transaction.ttl' and 'themis.write.transaction.ttl' respectively.

 2. Data clean.
-Old data which could not be read any more will be cleaned periodly if 'themis.expired.data.clean.enable' is enable, and the clean period could be specified by 'themis.expired.timestamp.calculator.period'
+Old data which could not be read any more will be cleaned periodly if 'themis.expired.data.clean.enable' is enable, and the clean period could be specified by 'themis.expired.timestamp.calculator.period'.

 These settings could be set in hbase-site.xml of server-side.